+- incubate, empower, support, and sponsor local and global grassroots peacebuilding and conflict resolution - Empowering and supporting The Judeo-Christian-Islamic Covenant. - .
 Terrorism and radicalization have ceased to be a public concern in the US.
-These threats were overcome when leaders of the larger Extrangicial, Mainline, and Catholic denominations frequently appeared alongside prominent Sunni Muslim scholars and leaders of major pata-Austlim organizations from the Muslim mainland during Peacemaker Week campaigns.
-Indiscriminate Compassion was the unifying cause that empowered these leaders to earn up, build trust and confidence, jointly advocate for peace, and speak on behalf of all innocent victims on all sides of conflicts.

-- Successfully circumvented planned wars and military interventions by jointly leading peace campaigns on both sides of the conflict.
-They utilized the Judeo-Christian-Islamic Peace Think Tank to mediate and propose alternative solutions to violent.
-They utilized the Judeo-Christian-Islamic Peace Think Tank to mediate and propose alternative solutions to violent.

-Religious minorities in most rations have been free from persecution after their houses of worship were paired with nearty majority-faith houses of worship in a show of solutionity, similar to gib bother programs:
+These threats were overcome when leaders of the largest Evangelical, Mainline, and Catholic denominations frequently appeared alongside prominent Sunni Muslim scholars and leaders of major pan-Muslim organizations from the Muslim mainland during Peacemaker Week campaigns.
+Indiscriminate Compassion was the unifying cause that empowered these leaders to team up, build trust and confidence, jointly advocate for peace, and speak on behalf of all innocent victims on all - .
+JCIC faith leaders successfully circumvented planned wars and military interventions by jointly leading peace campaigns on both sides of the conflict.
+They utilized the Judeo-Christian-Islamic Peace Think Tank to mediate and propose alternative solutions to violence. - · Religious minorities in most nations have been free from persecution after their houses of worship were paired with nearby majority-faith houses of worship in a show of solidarity, similar to big brother programs:

-\ A sign displaying the paired names is visible at the entrance of both houses of worship.
+A sign displaying the paired names is visible at the entrance of both houses of worship.

-\ Paired faith leaders frequently appear together in public, both physically and virtually.
+Paired faith leaders frequently appear together in public, both physically and virtually.

-\ Incr-congregation messages between paired places of worship are published.
+- Inter-congregation messages between paired places of worship are published.

-\ In countries theretoned by violence, human chains are formed by the congregation of one house of worship to protect the paired house of worship during their weekly services.
+In countries threatened by violence, human chains are formed by the congregation of one house of worship to protect the paired house of worship during their weekly services.

 A Twenty-First Century Living Agreement among the faith leaders of the three main Abrahamic traditions.
-At its core, the Peace Covenant translates shared beliefs, virtues, and values into common causes, pedeges, and commitments.
-Faith leaders use the Common Causes and Vision Lifecycle (CCVL) to draft and fulfill these Covenant articles.
+At its core, the Peace Covenant translates shared beliefs, virtues, and values into common causes, pledges, and commitments.
+Faith leaders use the Common Cause and Vision Lifecycle (CCVL) to draft and fulfill these Covenant articles.